pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_course.md

 The default Docker's container register is the Docker Hub.
 Some big techs has its own container register with data.

 The `run` command is to run images with and `exec` to execute actions in containers.

+At working with Docker images, you probably want to execute a command after the image runs.

+All Docker's file that contains `exec "$@"` at its end allows that command can be executed after the image.
+None command will work if the file does not contain the `exec "$@"` declaration.